Alli1223/comp230-cpd/README.md

 Friday I had a viva on the interface and interaction website.

 ###Problems I encountered this week:
-Struggling with essay topic
+Struggling to find an easy place to start with the unity networking.

 ###How I aim to overcome these issues:
+I will go through the Unity networking tutorials later in the week to try and understand how to go about implementing it.

 ##Week Seven
 Monday I presented findings on my ethics essay.
 Still need to revise my questions to be more ethical, because at the moment it is very board and doesn't represent a specific ethical question.

-Wednesday I spent at the penryn campus with the second years adding the networking component to their game.
+Wednesday I spent at the Penryn campus with the second years adding the networking component to their game.

 ###Issues I encountered this week:
 * Presenting the ethics essay question went badly because the question is too broad, and I fear having a very specific ethical question about crowdfunding will have very little scholarly work done about it that I can reference.